pszal/teaching/2020_50.037-Blockchain-Technology/11_Exercises.md

 * Interact with the contract when required; for example, get winner status or trigger an arbitrage
 * Trigger interactions manually from a web GUI
-* Customers can interact through the web app using Metamask
+* Users can interact through the web app using Metamask

 **See an example below.**